ErrantThinking/errantthinking.github.io/content/sleeping_slopes/index.md

             - Dark & Thermal vision, some blind sense too
     - Deep Below: A deep darkness that spreads when uncorked.
         - **Yabalstar, a Balric**
-            - A gargantuan beast of fire and shadow with thick curling ram horns and eyes of fire.
-It has a hide like obsidian and magma with any cracjs revealling the burning cursed flame within.
+            - A Balric is a gargantuan beast of fire and shadow with thick curling ram horns and eyes of fire.
+            It has a hide like magma and claws of obsidian.
+            Its jaw is lined with rows of jagged obsidian like a shark's teeth.
+            Its hide cracks where it flexes revealing the burning cursed flame within.
-        - Far, far below is an underworld featuring a dieing "sun" and an entire city.
+        - Far, far below is an underworld featuring a dying "sun" and an entire city.
             - [The City of the Sacred Flame](https://shutteredroom.blogspot.com/2024/12/no-holidays-this-season-secret.html)
-- **The Abominable Snow Monster's Cavern**

 ## Neighboring Hexes